tomatolog/manticore/doc/sphinx.rst

-Common query optimizationmeans that ``searchd`` will identify all those queries in a batch where only the sorting and group-by settings differ, and only perform searching once.
+**Common query optimization** means that ``searchd`` will identify all those queries in a batch where only the sorting and group-by settings differ, and only perform searching once.
 For instance, if a batch consists of 3 queries, all of them are for "ipod nano", but 1st query requests top-10 results sorted by price, 2nd query groups by vendor ID and requests top-5 vendors sorted by rating, and 3rd query requests max price,